Computer cluster: Design and configuration

 One of the issues in designing a cluster is how tightly coupled the individual nodes may be.
 For instance, a single computer job may require frequent communication among nodes: this implies that the cluster shares a dedicated network, is densely located, and probably has homogeneous nodes.
 The other extreme is where a computer job uses one or few nodes, and needs little or no inter-node communication, approaching grid computing.

 In a Beowulf cluster, the application programs never see the computational nodes (also called slave computers) but only interact with the "Master" which is a specific computer handling the scheduling and management of the slaves.
 In a typical implementation the Master has two network interfaces, one that communicates with the private Beowulf network for the slaves, the other for the general purpose network of the organization.
 The slave computers typically have their own version of the same operating system, and local memory and disk space.
 However, the private slave network may also have a large and shared file server that stores global persistent data, accessed by the slaves as needed.

-A special purpose 144-node DEGIMA cluster is tuned to running astrophysical N-body simulations using the Multiple-Walk parallel treecode, rather than general purpose scientific computations.
+A special purpose 144-node DEGIMA cluster is tuned to running astrophysical N-body simulations using the Multiple-Walk parallel tree code, rather than general purpose scientific computations.

 Due to the increasing computing power of each generation of game consoles, a novel use has emerged where they are repurposed into High-performance computing (HPC) clusters.
 Some examples of game console clusters are Sony PlayStation clusters and Microsoft Xbox clusters.
 Another example of consumer game product is the Nvidia Tesla Personal Supercomputer workstation, which uses multiple graphics accelerator processor chips.
 Besides game consoles, high-end graphics cards too can be used instead.
 The use of graphics cards (or rather their GPU's) to do calculations for grid computing is vastly more economical than using CPU's, despite being less precise.
 However, when using double-precision values, they become as precise to work with as CPU's and are still much less costly (purchase cost).

 Computer clusters have historically run on separate physical computers with the same operating system.
 With the advent of virtualization, the cluster nodes may run on separate physical computers with different operating systems which are painted above with a virtual layer to look similar.
 The cluster may also be virtualized on various configurations as maintenance takes place; an example implementation is Xen as the virtualization manager with Linux-HA.

 Data sharing and communication

 Data sharing

 As the computer clusters were appearing during the 1980s, so were supercomputers.
 One of the elements that distinguished the three classes at that time was that the early supercomputers relied on shared memory.
-To date clusters do not typically use physically shared memory, while many supercomputer architectures have also abandoned it.
+Clusters do not typically use physically shared memory, while many supercomputer architectures have also abandoned it.

 However, the use of a clustered file system is essential in modern computer clusters.
 Examples include the IBM General Parallel File System, Microsoft's Cluster Shared Volumes or the Oracle Cluster File System.